YARAHQ/yarahq.github.io/README.md

 - **Extended Set**: Includes Core rules plus additional ones, excluding rules newer than 24 hours for a balance of scope and accuracy.
 - **Full Set**: The most comprehensive set, offering the widest range of functional rules, omitting only those that are broken or of low quality.

-Select the package that aligns with your security strategy.

 ## Overview

 ![YARA Forge Overview](./assets/images/yara-forge-infograph.png)